parttimenerd/intellij-profiler-plugin/README.md

-It is essentially a thin wrapper around the [jfrtofp-server](https://github.com/parttimenerd/jfrtofp-server) library which is a bundle of the [JFR to FirefoxProfiler converter](https://github.com/parttimenerd/jfrtofp) and a [custom firefox profiler distribution](https://github.com/parttimenerd/firefox-profiler/tree/merged) which includes many of our own PRs which are not yet upstream (and might be less stable).
+It is essentially a thin wrapper around the [jfrtofp-server](https://github.com/parttimenerd/jfrtofp-server) library which is a bundle of the [JFR to FirefoxProfiler converter](https://github.com/parttimenerd/jfrtofp) and a [custom firefox profiler distribution](https://github.com/parttimenerd/firefox-profiler/tree/merged) which includes many of our own PRs which are not yet upstream.

 It uses [ap-loader](https://github.com/jvm-profiling-tools/ap-loader) for async-profiler integration.

-This plugin is currently in a very early stage, it might run into out of memory issues and not all expected features are implemented yet.
-I tested it only on Mac so far, but it should work on other Unixes too.
-Windows users might still encounter issues.
+This plugin is currently under heavy development; feel free to try it and open issues for any bugs or suggestions.

+<!-- Plugin description end -->

 It is the first and only open source IntelliJ profiler plugin, so give it a try!

-For simplicity, no configuration of the profiling is possible.
-This might change, when the need arises.
-The plugin currently stores the gathered profile in a `profile.jfr` file in the project root.
-It uses the profiling configuration of JFR and wall clock profiling with jfrsync for async-profiler.

-<!-- Plugin description end -->

 ## Goals
 - run JFR with some settings on all run configurations